RadixSeven/sra-tools/file-structure-docs/kar_file_structure.md

 ### Binary TOC Serialization - PBSTree Format

 The TOC is serialized as a **Persistent Binary Search Tree (PBSTree)** immediately after the SRA header.
-This format is confirmed by the actual NCBI implementation in `sra.c` which calls `KTocInflatePBSTree()` to parse the TOC section.
+This format provides efficient binary search access to archive entries.

 #### PBSTree Header Format